Samantha Bee ‘Full Frontal’ Segment Made Fun Of Stage IV Cancer Patient

 How do you feel about how Samantha Bee handled this situation?
 Sound off in the comments section below.

-[Featured Image By lev radin/Shutterstock]
+[Featured Image By lev radin / Shutterstock]